 Three- or 2.5-layer

 Three-layer jackets have a waterproof membrane sandwiched between a durable face fabric and a lining.
 They tend to be more expensive, heavier and bulkier.
 They are also more durable, waterproof and breathable.
 Jackets with 2 or 2.5 layers include a face fabric and a waterproof membrane with a protective sheen or print overlay.
-These jackets will be lighter and more packable.
-Many fabrics and components used in a jacket’s construction are now made of recycled materials.
+These jackets are lighter and more packable.
+Many fabrics and components used in jacket construction are made of recycled materials.

 Zips